-Sightseeing in Rome means often visiting a number of churches famous for the architecture and the art pieces displayed inside.
+Sightseeing in Rome means often visiting several churches famous for the architecture and the art pieces displayed inside.
 In most European cities, no matter Catholic or Protestant one usually visits one main cathedral, sometimes another famous church, and that’s it.
-In this respect Rome is different.
+In this respect, Rome is different.
 There are around 900 churches here.
-Sightseeing churches is on a must see list, whether to admire the interiors or an original piece by Bernini or Raphael, or another famous artist.
-But still there is a problem of visiting numerous churches in a very short period of time, and quickly forgetting what we have seen in which church.
+Sightseeing churches are on a must-see list, whether to admire the interiors or an original piece by Bernini or Raphael or another famous artist.
+But still there is a problem of visiting numerous churches in a short period, and quickly forgetting what we have seen in which church.

-The main nave, with figures of 12 apostles alongside it.
+The central nave, with figures of 12 apostles alongside it.

 Vestibule, richly covered with marble.
-Although its interior was designed centuries later, you easily can get the impression that you visit a palace in ancient Rome.
+Although its interior was designed centuries later, you quickly can get the impression that you visit a palace in ancient Rome.

 A piece of the floor arrangement in the vestibule.

 Bronze doors at the main entrance inside of the vestibule, taken from Curia Iulia building at Forum Romanum.
 In ancient Rome, Curia Iulia hosted the Roman Senate.

 The floor mosaics in the central nave in the so-called Cosmati style.
 Cosmati was a Roman family of artists.
 They specialized among others in designing and making of mosaics.

 The ceiling in the central nave.
 While in Rome, it is always recommendable to look up.

 One of the 12 statues of the apostles located alongside the central nave.
 This one by Pierre le Gros is of St. Thomas.